ingadhoc/product/product_price_taxes_included/README.rst

 #.
 In the form view a new field with taxes included is added.
 #.
 In the product tree and kanban view if you add the filter "Taxes Included",
    then the prices are showed with included taxes.
+#.
+When filtering a pricelilst in the product list view, the column "Pricelist Price" will show the price according to the selected pricelist.
+In addition, when selecting the filter "Pricelis w/taxes", the column "Pricelist Price" will show that price with taxes.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot